MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamworkDeletedTeamChannel.md

 ## SYNOPSIS
 The channels that are either shared with this deleted team or created in this deleted team.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaTeamworkDeletedTeamChannel](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgTeamworkDeletedTeamChannel?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)